-The Max Planck Institute for Cyber Security and Privacy was founded in May 2019.
+The Max Planck Institute for Security and Privacy was founded in May 2019.
 The institute’s mission is to study and develop the technical foundations and interdisciplinary aspects of cybersecurity and privacy.
 The institute seeks impact through publications, artifacts, and personnel, and serves as a center of excellence for basic research and for the training of the next generation of scientific leaders in cybersecurity and privacy.

 More specifically, the vision of the institute is to: